-Student-athletes may meet with the Director of Athletics, the Associate Athletics Director for Sports and Compliance or the Associate Athletics Director for Business and Personnel/SWA if they have problems or concerns they wish to further appeal or grieve, including issues of gender equity and minority issues.
+Student-athletes may meet with the Director of Athletics, sport supervisor, SWA, or FAR if they have problems or concerns they wish to further appeal or grieve, including issues of gender equity and minority issues.
 The student-athlete will be referred to appropriate University personnel, if necessary.